MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/trades.md

 :::image type="content" source="media/trades-work-order-validated.png" alt-text="Screenshot of a work order record with a callout on the system message about trade coverage validation.":::

 > [!NOTE]
-> If no trade coverage is defined for a trade, the system assumes that the trade is covered for all parameters.
-Work order won’t show any warnings if trade coverage isn’t defined.
+> If no trade coverage is defined for a trade, the system assumes that the trade is not covered for any work orde, and will filter it our from work order lookups.

 ### Trade coverage example